 Regular watering is the key to a healthy and vibrant lawn.
 When it comes to summer lawn care, you have to keep an eye on your grass to avoid drought-induced dry spots.

 Hot weather will take a toll on certain grass types.
 And yet, these days, we are faced with unpredictable weather as well as watering restrictions.

 So what to do?
 Fortunately, the most common North Texas grasses are fairly drought-resistant.
 Some homeowners don’t realize that watering deeply- about an inch all at once- is actually more effective than watering frequently.
 The key is to saturate your topsoil so that your grass’s root system can sustain the stolons and grass blades that are actually visible above-ground.

-Watering your lawn either early in the morning or late in the evening is best.
-Watering at night can promote the growth of fungus and mold.
+When to water: Watering your lawn either early in the morning or late in the evening is best.
+Watering at night promotes the growth of fungus and mold.
 Watering in the heat of the day can be a waste, as much of it will simply evaporate before it is soaked into the ground.
 Irrigating your lawn when the ambient temperature is moderate helps ensure that it soaks into the soil and gets absorbed by the grass’s root system.

 If you’ve got an in-ground sprinkler system, read more about Setting Your Water Sprinklers: When and How Long.

 Fertilizing is crucial to maintaining a healthy lawn.
 However, just like all lawn care practices, there is a balance.
 Both over- and under-fertilizing can invite unwanted weeds and lawn diseases.
 Find out what your particular lawn needs in order to thrive, and follow suit.

 The best fertilization schedule to follow can be a bit tricky.
 This is because your grass will absorb the most nutrients during its active growth season, and yet you don’t want to apply these minerals when it’s so hot that you risk burning you lawn.